AsberMini13/Rainbow-sw/README.md

-# Rainbow sofrware for Fortnite
+# Rainbow sofrware for Rust

  Current as of 11/2023